-On cross examination of Ms. Andrews by stated that DC Water has been on her street several times and Ms. Andrews responded that there is no record of how many times the utility has been on a state of S Street.
-The retorted that her water has been turned-off 6 -7 times for repair of the sewer line/pipe.
+On cross examination of Ms. Andrews by stated that DC Water has been on her street several times and Ms. Andrews responded that there is no record of how many times the utility has been on the several 's Street.
+The retorted that her water has been turnedoff 6 -7 times for repair of the sewer line/pipe.

-Ms. Andrews stated that the meter reads reflect that the customer's usage would run then stop and that such a pattern indicates a toilet malfunction. responded that she worked from home and that her toilet would have consistently been running if defective.
+Ms. Andrews stated that the meter reads reflect that the customer's usage would run then stop and that such a pattern indicates a toilet malfunction.
+The responded that she worked from home and that her toilet would have consistently been running if defective.